kuldeeparyadotcom/globalhandle/README.md

 ## Steps to run - ##
 Step 1 - Checkout repository

-Step 2 - Configure your Account ID.
-In package.json file replace accountId with your AWS Account ID.
-[Just one place] i.e. "accountId": "1111111111"

-Similarly, in simple-proxy-api.yaml file - [Two places] Search for string "uri:" and you will find it at two places embedded in ARN.
-Replace 111111111111 with your real account ID. arn:aws:apigateway:us-east-1:lambda:path/2015-03-31/functions/arn:aws:lambda:us-east-1:111111111111:function:${stageVariables.ServerlessExpressLambdaFunctionName}/invocations

-Step 3 - In the directory, where package.json is located, run the below commands - npm install node ./bin/www
+Step 2 - In the directory, where package.json is located, run the below commands - npm install node ./bin/www

+Step 3 - Verify
-Enter the following URL in browser - http://localhost:3000
+Enter the following URL in browser - http://localhost:3000 A new S3 bucket should have been created and set up as static website having dynamically generated index file.

+Next Steps -
+Transforming this Nodejs app to AWS Serverless app (AWS API Gateway and AWS Lambda).

 ## Resources - ##
 Read below resources first to understand before attempting to provision cloud resources in your account.